Dean & Chair’s Messages

 Dean’s Message

-Welcome to the first annual Miloš Forman / Mike Hausman Columbia University Film Festival!
-This represents the 37th annual Columbia University Film Festival, and our first named for these two distinguished filmmakers and Columbia faculty members.
-We are extremely grateful to Mike Hausman and to Martina Forman for their generosity in supporting this wonderful annual program into the future.
+Welcome to the Miloš Forman / Mike Hausman Columbia University Film Festival!
+We are extremely grateful to Mike Hausman and to Martina Forman for their generosity in supporting this wonderful annual program, named for two distinguished alumni and faculty of our program.
+This year represents the 38th year of the Columbia University Film Festival.

 This festival is the culminating event for our MFA Film students.
-As these films show, our MFA filmmakers have spent their years at Columbia honing their creative vision as they immerse themselves in their craft.
-Their skill, creativity, and humor are on view in these films, and their spirit is infectious.
+As these films show, our MFA filmmakers have spent their years at Columbia honing their creative vision and immersing themselves in their craft.
+Their skill and creativity are on view in these films, and their spirit is infectious.

 The films you will see are varied in their styles, convictions, and preoccupations.
 They represent a student body that is diverse in every measure, and whose films traverse traditions, genres, languages, and interests.
 What unites them is the power of their stories and the integrity of their ideas.

 I hope you enjoy this festival!
 Please join me and the whole School of the Arts in congratulating our student filmmakers and thanking the dedicated faculty and staff who have guided them over the years.
-I could not be more proud of these artists or more certain that as they go forward, their stories will help to enhance our society and enrich our future.
+I could not be more proud of these artists or more certain that, as they go forward, their stories will help to enrich our society and enhance our collective future.

 Sarah Cole